amm-ds-demos/cortado-ai-challenge/README.md

-# Cortado AI Agent Test
+# Cortado AI Agent Challenge

 ## Introduction
+This repository is for a technical test for the Cortado AI ML/AI engineer position, focusing on developing an agent capable of accessing PDF and JSON documents to respond to evaluation questions.
+The project implements Retrieval-Augmented Generation (RAG) and utilizes various agent tools to enhance data processing and response accuracy.

-The Cortado AI Agent is designed to assist customers in managing rentals and hospitality services efficiently.
-By leveraging advanced AI capabilities, the agent processes and responds to user queries, analyzes documents, and manages data.
-The integration of large language models (LLMs) and sophisticated data processing tools ensures high relevance and accuracy in responses, enhancing user experience and operational efficiency.
+The Cortado AI Agent is designed to assist customers in managing rentals and hospitality services efficiently by leveraging advanced AI capabilities.
+The agent processes and responds to user queries, analyzes documents, and manages data.
+The integration of large language models (LLMs) and sophisticated data processing tools achieve high relevance and accuracy in responses, enhancing user experience and operational efficiency.

 ### Technical Background

-The core of the Cortado AI Backend Agent is built upon the integration of LlamaIndex, a versatile framework designed to augment LLMs with custom data sources, agents and tools.
+The core of the Cortado AI Agent is built upon the integration of LlamaIndex, a versatile framework designed to augment LLMs with custom data sources, agents and tools.
 This enables the system to ingest, structure, and access domain-specific data efficiently.
 The system uses OpenAI's LLMs for natural language understanding and HuggingFace embeddings for semantic search and retrieval.

 ### Implementation Goals